lifan0913/node-mongo-complete-bootcamp-2019/04-express-build-natours-api/notes.md

 Lets start building our Natours API.
 We are going to start by building a GET Request and sending a JSON response back.

 In order to do this we are going to use the data that is on the starter files inside the course resources.

+---

+## Handing Post Requests

+Lets now implement a route handler for POST request so that we can add new tours.
+Notice that the URL is exactly the same, the only thing that changes is the HTTP method that we use.

+We need to use a middleware here.
+A middleware is a function that can modify the incoming request data.
+It's called middleware because it acts in the middle, between the request and the response.